telerik/kendo-ui-core/docs/controls/editors/datepicker/how-to/AngularJS/localization-using-angular-translate.md

 ---
-title: Localization with Angular Translate
+title: Localize with Angular Translate
-page_title: Localization with Angular Translate | Kendo UI DatePicker
+page_title: Localize with Angular Translate | Kendo UI DatePicker
 description: "Learn how to localize the Kendo UI DatePicker in AngularJS environment with Angular Translate."
 slug: howto_localize_datepicker_using_angular_translate
 ---

-# Localization with Angular Translate
+# Localize with Angular Translate

 The example below demonstrates how to localize a Kendo UI DatePicker in an AngularJS environment using Angular Translate.